 “We see the artist’s volumetric approach to Cubism and his successful union of a broad field of vision with a flat picture frame … The effort to grasp the intricate rhythms of a panorama resulted in a comprehensive geometry of intersecting and overlapping forms which created a new and more dynamic quality of movement.”

-In 1912, Jean Metzinger and Albert Gleizes co-authored the first-ever book published about Cubism in art, which introduced the theoretical and aesthetic bases behind the movement.
+In 1912, Jean Metzinger and Albert Gleizes co-authored the first-ever book published about Cubism in art, which introduced the theoretical and aesthetic foundations of the movement.

 In their book, the two authors posited that artists should refrain from viewing an object from a specific point of view, but instead “rebuild” it based on a selection of viewpoints — as if viewed simultaneously from numerous angles, and in four dimensions.